rust-lang/rfcs/text/0000-rust-crate-ownership.md

 ### Intentional artifact

 “Intentional artifact” crates can choose their commitments but should be clear about what they are in their messaging.
 If and when a team has a charter, the crate should also be mentioned in the charter as an intentional artifact.
-Deprecating one of these should not be taken lightly and will require an RFC.
+Deprecating an intentional artifact should not be taken lightly and will require an RFC.

 An example of such messaging would be text like: